al1b/Calibre-KiPEO/readme.md

 ## Roadmap for project

-- [ ] Adding an CSS modify option to embeded true-type fonts to the e-book file.
+- [ ] Adding a CSS modify option to embeded true-type fonts to the e-book file.
-- [ ] Adding an CSS modify option to optimize how the book looks in Kindle
+- [ ] Adding a CSS modify option to optimize how the book looks in Kindle